Share with your friends!

 Concern about certain nutrient deficiencies, including vitamin B12, vitamin D, calcium, zinc, and iodine, prevent some athletes from cutting meat from their diets.

-But based on research published in the Journal of the American Dietetic Association, a Plant based diet can meet the current recommendations for each and every nutrient needed in the human body.
+But based on research published in the Journal of the American Dietetic Association, a Plant based diet can meet the current recommendations for each and every nutrient needed.

-Yet, poorly planned vegetarian diets can be detrimental to athletes, as in the case of a young vegetarian athlete who developed rhabdomyolysis, which was studied and published in the American Journal of Physical Medicine and Rehabilitation.
+Yet, poorly planned vegetarian diets can be detrimental to athletes, as in the case of a young vegetarian athlete.
+The athlete developed rhabdomyolysis, which was studied and published in the American Journal of Physical Medicine and Rehabilitation.

-“A vegetarian diet, per se, is not associated with detrimental effects in athletes, but an optimal protein intake should be achieved through careful planning with an emphasis on protein-rich plant foods,” the researchers concluded.
+“A vegetarian diet, is not associated with detrimental effects in athletes, but an optimal protein intake should be achieved through careful planning with an emphasis on protein-rich plant foods,” the researchers concluded.

 SYMPTOMS TO LOOK OUT FOR